cicd-tools-org/cicd-tools/markdown/project_types/STANDARD.md

 # CICD-Tools

+This is documentation for a standard installation that sets up CI/CD, [poetry](https://python-poetry.org/) and [pre-commit](https://pre-commit.com/) for your project.

-## API Documentation for Poetry Projects
+## Standard Installation Into Existing Projects

+If you have an existing project you'd like to use CICD-Tools with this is an excellent option for:
+- Python or non-Python based projects
+- projects where you would like to introduce [pre-commit](https://pre-commit.com/) hooks
+- projects where you want to quickly setup CI/CD

-[Poetry](https://python-poetry.org/) is a Python package manager, and provides an excellent way to put [pre-commit](https://pre-commit.com/) under version control.  [pre-commit](https://pre-commit.com/) itself is written in Python, but can be used by Non-Python projects (i.e. Javascript, or golang).
+Although [pre-commit](https://pre-commit.com/) and [poetry](https://python-poetry.org/) are written in Python, they can also be used by projects in other languages (such as Golang or Ruby).

-There are language specific alternatives such as [husky](https://github.com/typicode/husky) for Javascript that may make a better choice for your specific project.
-However, you may find that [pre-commit](https://pre-commit.com/) is a viable option.
-So, adding a [pyproject.toml](../../pyproject.toml) file may make sense- even for Non-Python projects.
+There are language specific alternatives (such as [husky](https://github.com/typicode/husky) for Javascript) that may make a better choice for your specific project.
+However, [pre-commit](https://pre-commit.com/) may still be viable option in many cases if a Python interpreter is available.

+Currently, CICD-Tools is optimized to use [pre-commit](https://pre-commit.com/), but in the future other solutions may be supported.

-If you have an existing project that you'd like to add CICD-Tools to, the [install-poetry.sh](../../scripts/install-poetry.sh) script can automate a great deal of the process, but there will be manual changes required as well.
+If you have an existing project that you'd like to add CICD-Tools to, the [install-standard.sh](../../scripts/install-standard.sh) script can automate a great deal of the process, but there will be manual changes required as well.

 Please read the documentation below to identify all the requirements.

-## Adding CICD-Tools to an existing Poetry Project
+## Adding CICD-Tools to an Existing Project

 ### Step 1.
 Ensure your Project Contains a `pyproject.toml` File